David-VTUK/CKA-StudyGuide/LabGuide/01-Cluster Architcture, Installation and Configuration.md

-# Lab Exercises for Cluster Architcture, Installation and Configuration
+# Lab Exercises for Cluster Architecture, Installation and Configuration

 # Exercise 0 - Setup